HAPPY FEAST DAY!

 On June 13, 1917, Our Lady of Fatima told the children: “God wills to establish in the world devotion to My Immaculate Heart.
 To whomever embraces this devotion, I promise salvation.
 These souls will be cherished by God, as flowers placed by Me to adorn His Throne.”

-Our Lord Himself explained to Sister Lucy His desire to establish this devotion: “I desire most ardently the propagation of the cult of the devotion to the Immaculate Heart of Mary, because the love of this Heart attracts souls to Me; it is the center from which the rays of My light and My love go through all the earth, and the unquenchable fountain from which the living water of My mercy flows into the earth.”
+Our Lord Himself explained to Sister Lucia His desire to establish this devotion: “I desire most ardently the propagation of the cult of the devotion to the Immaculate Heart of Mary, because the love of this Heart attracts souls to Me; it is the center from which the rays of My light and My love go through all the earth, and the unquenchable fountain from which the living water of My mercy flows into the earth.”

-Communicating Heaven’s desire to Pope Pius XII in a letter of October 1940, Sister Lucy ardently urged him to extend to the whole Church a feast in honor of the Immaculate Heart of Mary, “as one of the main feasts of Holy Church.”
+Communicating Heaven’s desire to Pope Pius XII in a letter of October 1940, Sister Lucia ardently urged him to extend to the whole Church a feast in honor of the Immaculate Heart of Mary, “as one of the main feasts of Holy Church.”

-When at last, in 1944, the Holy Father instituted the Feast of the Immaculate Heart of Mary on the Church’s universal calendar, Sister Lucy affirmed, “I rejoice in the progress which devotion to the Immaculate Heart of Mary is about to make everywhere.
+When at last, in 1944, the Holy Father instituted the Feast of the Immaculate Heart of Mary on the Church’s universal calendar, Sister Lucia affirmed, “I rejoice in the progress which devotion to the Immaculate Heart of Mary is about to make everywhere.
 In the present time, it is this devotion that will save us!”

 “Jacinta chose from the litany of ejaculations which Father Cruz suggested to us, this one: ‘Sweet Heart of Mary, be my salvation!’
 After saying it, she used to add sometimes, with the simplicity that was natural to her: ‘I so love the Immaculate Heart of Mary!
 It is the heart of our dear Mother in Heaven!
 Don’t you love saying many times over: “Sweet Heart of Mary, Immaculate Heart of Mary”?
 I love it so much, so very much.’
 At other times, as she gathered wild flowers, she sang a little tune that she made up herself as she went along: ‘Sweet Heart of Mary, be my salvation!
 Immaculate Heart of Mary, convert sinners, save souls from hell!’”